Vanessa K. BlackmorePartner

 Rankings and Recognitions

-Ms. Blackmore has been named as one of IFLR 1000’s Women Leaders - an elite cohort of leading female transactional experts in local markets globally.
-She is recognised as one of the “50 Most Influential Women in the Law” by Legal Business magazine, as a “leading practitioner in the Capital markets field” by Euromoney’s Women in Business Law Expert Guide 2019, and was honored as “Outstanding Practitioner of the Year” by Euromoney, Women in Business Law Awards: Best in Debt, Best in Equity, among other notable guides to the legal profession.
+Ms. Blackmore has been named as one of IFLR 1000’s Women Leaders - an elite cohort of leading female transactional experts in local markets globally – three times in succession.
+She is recognised as one of the “50 Most Influential Women in the Law” by Legal Business magazine, as a “leading practitioner in the capital markets field” by Euromoney’s Women in Business Law Expert Guide 2019, and was honored as “Outstanding Practitioner of the Year” by Euromoney, Women in Business Law Awards: Best in Debt, Best in Equity, among other notable guides to the legal profession.
 She is recommended as a leading lawyer for capital markets in consecutive recent editions of Chambers Global, Chambers Europe, Chambers UK and The Legal 500 United Kingdom, as well as for M&A and capital markets (equity) in IFLR1000.
 She is a contributing editor to Tolley’s, International Financial Law Review and to Capital Markets Law Journal.

-Ms. Blackmore is a visiting lecturer and an external examiner for the LLM in International Finance at King’s College, University of London.
+Ms. Blackmore is a visiting fellow and an external examiner for the LLM in International Finance at King’s College, University of London.

 SELECTED REPRESENTATIONSCapital Markets

-Vanessa has extensive equity and debt capital markets experience, and frequently advises at all levels of the capital structure, often working with companies coming to market for the first time.
+Vanessa has over 30 year’s experience in capital markets with extensive debt, equity-linked and equity capital markets experience, advising at all levels of the capital structure.
 Her experience includes: